12/3/2024

 Along with well-educated teachers, tools like science of reading-based software programs can help improve literacy rates.
 Both science of reading-trained teachers and evidence-based programs can adapt to students’ abilities and skill sets, ensuring all students master reading at their own pace.

-A great way to evaluate the efficacy of a literacy program is by looking to Evidence for ESSA—a nonpartisan, independent review organization that has been called the “Consumer Reports” of education programs.
+A great way to evaluate the efficacy of a literacy program is by looking to Evidence for ESSA—a nonpartisan, independent review organization that examines education programs.
 Evidence for ESSA reviews formal research studies for quality and efficacy, assessing them objectively against federal standards laid down in ESSA.
 Programs based in the science of reading usually receive “Strong” ratings.

 To receive a Strong rating, an experimental study must use a random assignment of students, classrooms, or schools to both treatment and control groups.
 Strong-rated programs also have larger effect sizes, which indicates a greater impact on student reading compared to other programs with lower effect sizes.